 Want to be verified on Google Knowledge Panel and take control of the information that appears there?
-Getting verified on the search knowledge graph panel is crucial to have an authoritative online presence.
+Getting verified on the search knowledge graph panel is crucial for an authoritative online presence.

 The verification process allows brands and organisations that have a presence on the Google Knowledge panel to claim and provide authoritative feedback on the information and images presented about them.

-Google mostly displays information about them from different sources such as Wikipedia.
-The official documentation of Google suggests that the process is mostly for a person, organization, or other known entity looking to get verified on Google.
+Google mainly displays information about them from different sources, such as Wikipedia.
+The official documentation of Google suggests that the process is mainly for a person, organization, or other known entity looking to get verified on Google.

-Although Google has significantly improved the information displayed in the knowledge panel, it can be useful to have control over the official information about your brand.
+Although Google has significantly improved the information displayed in the knowledge panel, it can be helpful to have control over the official information about your brand.